Table of Contents

 • Setting up a spendthrift trust requires careful consideration of trustee selection, rules, and individual circumstances.

-Not everyone is good at managing money, and life can bring challenging circumstances to even the most responsible people.
-If you're planning on leaving a legacy to support your loved ones, you might be looking for ways to help make sure it lasts for as long as possible.
-A spendthrift trust is one way to potentially help your loved ones manage their inheritance.
+Not everyone manages money well, and life can create challenges even for responsible people.
+If you plan to leave a legacy for your loved ones, you may be looking for ways to help it last over time.
+A spendthrift trust is one option that may help beneficiaries manage an inheritance more effectively.
 Here's what to consider.

 Spendthrift Trust Defined